Safer Care for Older Persons (in residential) Environments

 What is involved?

-Throughout the year the teams receive regular coaching from the SCOPE Quality Advisor, participate in monthly teleconferences, and attend three Learning Congresses and a final Celebration Congress.
-Each Learning Congress is a two-day event that brings together all teams to share their successes and challenges with one another, to participate in educational sessions and to celebrate the work being done through fun activities.
+Throughout the year the teams receive regular coaching from the SCOPE Quality Advisor, participate in monthly teleconferences, and attend four Learning Congresses.
+The first two Learning Congress are 1.5-day events that bring together all teams to share their challenges with one another and to participate in educational sessions.
+The third and fourth Learning Congresses are 1-day events, with the final congress being a Celebration Congress where the teams can celebrate their achievements and share their successes.

-Additionally, facility management come together on a monthly basis to receive coaching on how to support the teams (SCOPE Leadership).
+Additionally, senior sponsors and team sponsors come together on a monthly basis to receive coaching on how to support the teams (SCOPE Leadership).

 What are the benefits?